Scenario planning: Decide assumptions/drivers for change

-This step is, though, also one of selection – since only the most important factors will justify a place in the scenarios.
-The 80:20 Rule here means that, at the end of the process, management's attention must be focused on a limited number of most important issues.
-Experience has proved that offering a wider range of topics merely allows them to select those few which interest them, and not necessarily those which are most important to the organisation.

 In addition, as scenarios are a technique for presenting alternative futures, the factors to be included must be genuinely 'variable'.
 They should be subject to significant alternative outcomes.
 Factors whose outcome is predictable, but important, should be spelled out in the introduction to the scenarios (since they cannot be ignored).
 The Important Uncertainties Matrix, as reported by Kees van der Heijden of Shell, is a useful check at this stage.

-At this point it is also worth pointing out that a great virtue of scenarios is that they can accommodate the input from any other form of forecasting.
-They may use figures, diagrams or words in any combination.
-No other form of forecasting offers this flexibility.